Sarahzzzzz/MSBAT/README.md

    - **Folder**: `dorsum`
    - **Description**: This folder contains scripts and tools for detecting the frequency of mouse back shaking.
 Follow the provided instructions and example data to run the analysis.

-Note that for **Analyzing Mouse Back Bending Angles** and **Detecting Mouse Back Shaking Frequency**, you need to train a DLC model beforehand.
+Note that for **Analyzing Mouse Back Bending Angles** and **Detecting Mouse Back Shaking Frequency**, you need to train a DLC(Deeplabcut)model beforehand.
 You can find more information and download DLC from the (https://github.com/DeepLabCut/DeepLabCut).You can contact me at [zhangjiajia22@mails.ucas.ac.cn] for our DeepLabCut training parameters and the entire training process.

 ## Contributing